neondatabase/website/content/docs/guides/branching-pitr.md

 ---

 <Admonition type="comingSoon" title="New feature: Branch restore">
 A simpler one-click branch restore operation is available now for select users, coming soon to all users.
-Read more [here](/docs/introduction/branch-restore).
-The restore procedure described on this page still works fine and may be suitable for your needs.
+Read more about it [here](/docs/guides/branch-restore).
+The restore procedure described on this page is still valid and might fit your specific use case.
 </Admonition>

 Neon retains a history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any time within the defined history retention period.
 You can use this capability to recover lost data, which is a form of Point-in-time restore (PITR).